qtanmarc/microservices-demo/README.md

 ## Switch to another file

 All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.
+You can switch from one to another by clicking a file in the treeroot folder.

 ## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.
+You can rename the current file by clicking the filesic ret ea T run the uebar or by clicking the flling on in the file explorer.

 ## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
+You can delete the curre **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

 ## Export a file